How do people get hepatitis C?

-Hepatitis C is spread when the blood of a person who is infected with hepatitis C gets into the body of a person who does not have hepatitis C.
+Hepatitis C spreads when the blood of a person who is infected with hepatitis C gets into the body of a person who does not have hepatitis C.

-Hepatitis C infection happens the most in people who:
+Hepatitis C infection happens most often in people who:

 - Share unsterile (dirty) needles for injection of illegal drugs (for example, heroin)